 - You’re a family company.

-- You customise plans to suit the owners and the environment?
+- You can customise plans to suit the environment and views.

-- You’re a “local” entity?
-Many people value the idea of a local builder.
+- You’re a “local” entity – don’t undervalue this point, many people love the idea of a local builder.
 You’re someone whose reputation is on the line and is embedded in the community.

-Once you have established your points of difference then you simply have to deliver this message to your audience on a consistent basis.
+Once you have established your points of difference then you simply have to deliver and amplify this message to your audience on a consistent basis.

-Once you have established your points of difference, start talking about them online.
-Spread the word by:
+Once you have established your points of difference (see above list), start talking about them online.

-- Start writing news or blog posts on what you’re currently doing.
-Google will pick up key phrases in these pages and deliver them to people searching for the same thing, e.g. “A double storey home on a sloping block in Melbourne’s East”.
+- Start writing blog posts or project description on what you’re currently working on and what you have built previously.
+Google will pick up key phrases in these pages and deliver them to people searching for them, e.g. “A double-story home on a sloping block in Melbourne’s East”.

 A few hints on things to avoid

 Save some time and money by avoiding the following: